Skip to Content

 The Health Technologies department at Sinclair offers an array of degree and certificate programs tailored for individuals seeking to advance their careers in the healthcare sector.
 Whether you are currently employed in healthcare or a student aiming to enhance your academic profile with additional skills and certifications, our programs are designed to meet your needs.

-Our department maintains strong partnerships with medical facilities and professionals in the Dayton, Cincinnati, and Columbus area.
+Our department maintains strong partnerships with medical facilities and professionals in the Dayton, Cincinnati, and Columbus areas.
 These connections enable us to provide you with training that aligns with the demands of the local healthcare industry, ensuring you are well-prepared for your career.

 Contact Icon Contact Info: